-6. What is it like to visit New York's Jewish Quarter on a Saturday?
+What is it like to visit the Jewish Quarter in New York on a Saturday?

-Unlike Christians and Sundays, the holy day for Jews is the Sabbath.
-A solemn day of rest on which stores are closed, no work is allowed, no other activities such as cooking, washing, driving, or even writing.
+Unlike Christians and Sunday, the holy day for Jews is the Sabbath.
+A solemn day of rest when stores are closed, no work is allowed, and no other activities such as cooking, washing, driving or even writing are allowed.

-That is why Friday is a day of much movement in the community because they have to leave everything ready so that on Saturday they do not have to do anything but read sacred texts, sing and spend the day with their families at the synagogue.
+That is why Fridays are a very busy day in the community because they have to leave everything ready so that on Saturday they don't have to do anything but read sacred texts, sing and spend the day between family and synagogue.

-Since it is a holiday, if your visit to Brooklyn coincides with the Sabbath, you will be able to see firsthand how this special day is lived in South Williamsburg.
-You will see men and women on the streets dressed in their best clothes for the synagogue.
+Being a holiday, if your visit to Brooklyn coincides with Saturday you can see in person how this special day is lived in South Williamsburg.
+You will see men and women on the streets wearing their best clothes to synagogue.
 In addition, the streets and parks are usually full of children playing.
 However, you will not have the opportunity to enter their stores as they will remain closed.